What is the Window of Tolerance and How It Impacts Your Life

 Recognizing Dysregulation

-Recognizing dysregulation is a crucial step in managing one’s Window of Tolerance.
-Dysregulation occurs when the nervous system becomes overwhelmed, leading to states of hyperarousal or hyperarousal.
+Recognising dysregulation is a crucial step in managing one’s Window of Tolerance.
+Dysregulation occurs when the nervous system becomes overwhelmed, leading to states of hyperarousal.

 Hyperarousal is characterised by an overactivated nervous system, which results in feelings of anxiety, panic, and hypervigilance.
 Conversely, hypoarousal is marked by a state of too little arousal, leading to feelings of numbness, disconnection, and emotional flatness.

-To recognise dysregulation, it is essential to pay attention to your emotional responses and physical sensations.
+To recognise dysregulation, paying attention to your emotional responses and physical sensations is essential.
 This can include noticing changes in heart rate, breathing, or body temperature.
 Additionally, you may experience intense emotions, such as anxiety or anger, or feel disconnected from your body or surroundings.

 Window of Tolerance